poanetwork/token-wizard/README.md

     ✓ shouldn't accept investment from whitelisted user that exceeds maxCap (111ms) ✓ should set endsAt for crowdsale (46ms)
     ✓ should get state for crowdsale (139ms)
-    ✓ should get state for crowdsale (104ms)
-    ✓ should get state for crowdsale (94ms)
-    ✓ should get state for crowdsale (104ms)
-    ✓ should get state for crowdsale (102ms)
-    ✓ should get state for crowdsale (92ms)
-    ✓ should get state for crowdsale (94ms)
-    ✓ should get state for crowdsale (106ms)
-    ✓ should get state for crowdsale (88ms)
-    ✓ should get state for crowdsale (126ms)
     ✓ should finalize crowdsale (346ms)
     ✓ should return updated token balance of user include reserved tokens
   Contract: NullFinalizeAgentExt